 The law on data protection will change on 25 May 2018 when the General Data Protection Regulation comes into force.

-Schools will need to take a number of steps to ensure compliance ahead of the May 2018 deadline.
-As a first step, you should identify the types of personal data held by your organisation and the sorts of data processing carried out on behalf of, for example, pupils and parents, employees, contacts and other members of the public.
-From this starting point, your school should consider whether such processing is lawful and otherwise carried out in accordance with the requirements of the regulation.
+As data controllers, trustees will need to take a number of steps to ensure compliance ahead of the May 2018 deadline.
+As a first step, they should identify the types of personal data held by the pension scheme and the sorts of data processing carried out on their behalf.
+From this starting point, trustees should consider whether such processing is lawful and otherwise carried out in accordance with the requirements of the regulation.

 GDPR strategic planning

-Failure to comply with the GDPR could lead to significant financial penalties being imposed on your school so it is critical that you review all data protection arrangements at a strategic level.
+Failure to comply with the GDPR could lead to significant financial penalties being imposed on trustees.
+As trustees could be liable for the data protection breaches of their scheme administrators and advisers, it is critical that they review their data protection arrangements at a strategic level.

-At Wrigleys we can help your school with the following:
+At Wrigleys we can help trustees with the following:

-- to understand your obligations under the GDPR including training.
+- to understand their obligations under the GDPR including trustee training.

-- to design and implement data mapping exercises to identify personal data held by your school and third parties and the processing carried out on your behalf.
+- to design and implement data mapping exercises to identify personal data held by the scheme and third parties and the processing carried out on their behalf.

-- to prepare the documents required to demonstrate compliance with the new legislation, including:
+- to prepare the documents required to demonstrate their compliance with the new legislation, including: